aboamare/vrgp-specifications/Protocol specification.md

 There are various scenarios where a distant party, typically but not necessarily ashore, has an interest to obtain accurate, and detailed, information about a ship reliably and in real-time with the purpose of advising the ship in navigation.
 Examples include, but are not limited to, remote piloting of crewed ships, remote control of autonomous ships, disaster avoidance, etc. Commonly used procedures and technology are limited in detail (VHF verbal comms, AIS), reliability, and timeliness(AIS).
 However, the digitalization of bridge equipment had resulted in the availability of a wide variety of rich information, but _at the ship_.
 Propietary solutions to export some of that information to shore-based stations exist, but due to their propietary nature these are not suitable for maritime operators other then the owner (shipping company) or certain suppliers of the shipping company (as in e.g. engine diagnostics).
 Likewise there have of course been propietary, or ad-hoc, means to send control commands from ashore to a vessel as in e.g. remotely controlled scale models.

 This specification then defines protocols, and protocol parameters, to securely expose accurate, detailed, bridge information in real-time to trusted distant parties.
 Any shipyard, bridge equipment provider, shipping company or maritime operator can implement support for the protocols specified here.
-Similarly this specification defines protocols and messages to securely send advice (messages about the navigation) to vessels.
+Similarly this specification defines protocols and messages to securely send (navigation) messages to vessels.
 Note however, that this specification does **not** provide any guidance as to how the vessel or its Master are to process such advice.

 Whereas this document should be treated as the normative reference for the protocols described, the accompanying reference implementations should be seen as non-normative, informal, "best-effort" interpretations of this specification.
 However, these implementations can be used as a basis for formalized compliancy testing.
 It is envisioned that ship classification companies will engage in such compliancy tests and then maritime operators should use only certified implementations in actual operations.